 - In the Cancer Intersession, there is a brief discussion of climate justice and the unequal regional impacts of air pollution on airway cancers and respiratory-related deaths. - In the Climate Change and Human Health elective, there is in-depth discussion of this topic through several assigned readings and lectures in week 1 (topic: planetary health and introduction to climate change) that specifically discuss OECD and non-OECD countries, including their carbon footprints and the effects of climate change on them.

-Curriculum: Environmental Health & the Effects of Anthropogenic Toxins on Human Health
+Curriculum: Environmental Health & the Effects of Anthropogenic Toxins on Human Health 1.11.

-1.11.
 Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-• This topic is briefly mentioned in the core curriculum, on one slide in a lecture on infertility during the preclinical Developing Human didactic block that all M2s take.
+• This topic is briefly mentioned in the core curriculum, primarily in the Developing Human block.
+On, on one slide in a lecture on infertility during the preclinical Developing Human didactic block that all M2s take.
 The slide has one bullet point that mentions environmental toxins as a cause of teratozoospermia.
+2 • The previously mentioned CSL touches on the ways in which climate change affects pregnancies and fetal development, but does not specifically address the role of industry-related environmental toxins.
 1.12.
 Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
 This topic was explored in depth by the core curriculum.

-This topic was briefly covered in the core curriculum.

-This topic was covered in elective coursework.

-This topic was not covered.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3 ----------------- --- Score explanation:

 - In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" the lecture covers redlining, environmental racism and its physiological consequences.
 The session specifically explored these topics using Portland, OR as a regional example and compared it regionally to other urban areas.
 It also touches upon the impact of recent local extreme weather events such as the 2020 wildfires and the 2021 heat dome in Portland and the Pacific NW. - In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a Pulmonary Pharmacology lecture has a few slides focusing on asthma, showing maps of the local area, and discussing links between asthma and freeways.
 The Transition to Residency lecture on Climate Change and Human Health includes a slide on air pollution.
-The lecturer discussed local wildfires that have affected local air quality levels during the past few years.

-- In the Family Medicine Core Rotation lecture, there is an in-depth discussion of human-caused environmental effects on the local Portland and Oregon community such as extreme heat events, wildfires and air quality, algal blooms, etc. - The abovementioned environmental threats are touched upon throughout the core curriculum in occasional lectures, the family medicine core rotation lecture, and the Infection and Cancer Intersessions.
+The lecturer discussed local wildfires that have affected local air quality levels during the past few years. - In the Family Medicine Core Rotation lecture, there is an in-depth discussion of human-caused environmental effects on the local Portland and Oregon community such as extreme heat events, wildfires and air quality, algal blooms, etc. - The abovementioned environmental threats are touched upon throughout the core curriculum in occasional lectures, the family medicine core rotation lecture, and the Infection and Cancer Intersessions.
 1.13.
-To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
+To what extent does your medical school emphasise the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: